This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Apply ice on your nose for 15 to 20 minutes every hour or as directed.
 Use an ice pack, or put crushed ice in a plastic bag.
 Cover it with a towel.
 Ice helps prevent tissue damage and decreases swelling and pain.

 - Elevate your head when you lie down.
 This will help decrease swelling and pain.
-You may need to see a specialist 3 to 5 days later for tests or more treatment after swelling has decreased.
+You may need to see a specialist 3 to 5 days later for tests or more treatment after swelling has gone down.

 - Protect your nose to prevent bleeding, bruising, or another fracture.
 Try not to bump your nose on anything.
-You may not be able to participate in sports for up to 6 weeks.
+You may not be able to play sports for up to 6 weeks.

-Follow up with a specialist or your healthcare provider in 2 to 5 days as directed:
+Follow up with a specialist or your doctor in 2 to 5 days as directed:

 Write down any questions you have so you remember to ask them during your visits.
 Sometimes follow-up care is needed months or even years later to correct problems.